mvolkmann/blog/src/alfred.md

 To modify this, open the preferences, select "General" in the left nav, and change the "Alfred Hotkey".

+If you are comfortable using Alfred as a replacement for Spotlight, consider changing the hotkey to cmd-space which is the default hotkey for Spotlight.
+Before making this change, open System Preferences, select Spotlight, press the "Keyboard Shortcuts..." button, and uncheck "Show Spotlight search" which uses cmd-space.

 ## Calculator

 To perform a mathematical computation open the Alfred search box,